-The system can be made to automatically play at preset, fixed intervals.
-This is called the Timer Mode which is configured by using "Txx" for the configuration letters, where "xx" is a two digit number specifying the interval in minutes.
-For example, "T60" sets the interval to 60 minutes, so the system will automatically play a file every 60 minutes, starting from file 001.
+The system can be made to automatically play files with a preset delay.
+This is called the Timer Mode which is configured by using "Txx" as the configuration letters, where "xx" is a two digit number specifying the delay in minutes.
+For example, "T60" sets the delay to 60 minutes, so the system will automatically play the next file 60 minutes after the previous one is finished.

 Although the Timer Mode does not require manual triggering, you can still manually trigger the system when it's idle.
 In the idle period, the system works as if it's in the DNC mode.
-After the system fullfills the manual triggering, the idle period resets (restarts from the beginning).
+After the system fullfills the manual triggering, the delay timer resets.